jmjuanes/siimple/README.md

 [![pr](https://img.shields.io/badge/PRs-welcome-brightgreen.svg?style=flat-square)]()

-## About

 **siimple** is a light, responsive and open source framework for design flat and clean websites.
 It has been built in SASS/SCSS and provides a clean starting point for your web design.

+## Documentation

-You can find the documentation and the reference guide in https://www.siimple.xyz/documentation
+We are working on a new documentation for version `v3.1.0`.
+You can find the documentation and the reference guide for `v3.0.0` in https://www.siimple.xyz/documentation

 ## Getting started